semiversus/python-broqer/README.rst

 Showcase
 ========

-In other frameworks Publisher_ are sometimes called `Oberservable`.
+In other frameworks *Publisher* are sometimes called *Oberservable*.
 A subscriber is able to observe changes the publisher is emitting.
 With this basics you're able to use the observer pattern - let's see!

 Observer pattern
 ----------------

-Subscribing to a publisher is done via the ``|`` - here used as a pipe.
+Subscribing to a publisher is done via the ``|`` operator - here used as a pipe.
 A simple subscriber is ``op.Sink`` which is calling a function with optional positional and keyword arguments.

 .. code-block:: python3